 There are several different trading styles among futures and options traders of the Nasdaq indices.
 There are day traders, swing traders, and long-term traders.

 Day trading weekly options is a very popular strategy, where momentum traders like to buy and sell weekly contracts on highly liquid tech stocks.
 They use the leverage options contracts to afford to capitalize on short-term gains.

 The liquidity of these contracts allows them to get in and out of their contracts and is an alternative to day trading penny stocks.

 Futures trading is a similar strategy but a bit different.
-Day trading Nasdaq futures is very popular and is a bit less complicated than options contracts.
+Day trading Nasdaq futures is very popular and is a bit less complicated than option contracts.

 Both are very lucrative strategies to day trade the Nasdaq.
-Futures trading takes a bit more capital in your brokerage account due to margin requirements.
-Options requires less capital to trade.
+Due to margin requirements, futures trading takes a bit more capital in your brokerage account.
+Options require less capital to trade.
 But both are very good strategies.

 Tech has led the way for the overall stock market for a long time.
 When the Nasdaq was founded in 1971, we can see how tech became a huge player in growth and fortunes for investors.
 Take $AAPL, for example.
 The stock had an IPO in 1980 at 22 dollars and has since experienced massive growth and success.
 Apple is currently trading in the 300 range.
 If you bought ten shares at 22 bucks, you would be looking at over 125,000 return, not including dividends (and calculating for stock splits).